ludicast/ice/README.markdown

   * It is easy to store these templates in your database.
 Therefore, your users can upload templates that are evaluated and served, but do not execute malicious code.
   * By using Javascript/Coffeescript, you have the advantage of running your views on both the server and the browser (reducing code duplication).
-  * Also, thanks to Javascript/Coffeescript, you have the ability to modify the templates in exciting ways, using your own code libraries.
-  * Similarly, thanks to Javascript/Coffeescript, your users have the ability to modify the templates in exciting ways, using their own code libraries.
+  * Also, thanks to Javascript/Coffeescript, your users have the ability to modify the templates in exciting ways, using their own code libraries.

 Ice builds upon [The Ruby Racer](http://github.com/cowboyd/therubyracer) (written by Charles Lowell).
-This gem lets you use Google's V8 Javascript engine to exerute your templates.
+This gem lets you use Google's V8 Javascript engine to execute your templates inside a sandbox.

 Ice allows you to write your templates in one of two formats.